tbedford/Website-Test/source/draft/radio-telemetry-with-nexmo-python.md

 I'm not sure you could use your typical unlimited SMS plan in such a scenario.
 You would have to contact your provider.
-If you are sending a lot of SMS your provider might kick up about it.
+If you are sending a lot of SMS messages your provider might kick up about it.
 Still one SMS an hour for 24 SMS per day is not going to be too problematic - my daughter used to send several hundred SMS a day when she was about 15!
+If in doubt check with your provider and possibly a lawyer!

 ## Hardware